Serneum/last-of-the-shamans/Last of the Shamans/Monsters/Slaughterswarm.md

-# Swarm of Bats
+# Slaughterswarm
-A swarm of bats, working for the powers of darkness.
+A swarm of Slaughterfish, working for the powers of darkness.
 They will swoop down and attack any who cross their paths.

 ### Stats
 **Endurance**: 7